jannis-kiriasis/advisor-finder/README.md

 ## Planning

-To build this app I've used [Jira](https://kiria.atlassian.net/jira/software/c/projects/TC/boards/2/backlog?view=detail&selectedIssue=TC-154&issueLimit=100) as an agile tool.
+To build this app I've used [Jira](https://kiria.atlassian.net/jira/software/c/projects/AF/boards/3/backlog?atlOrigin=eyJpIjoiYzI4YTU2NjJkY2IyNDBkZGJkNWM5Nzg5MGNkNWI5ODciLCJwIjoiaiJ9) (Access was given to the CI assessment team) as an agile tool.

-The development took 5 sprints of different lengths in terms of days but with similar total story points (around 25-27 per sprint).
+The development took 5 sprints of different lengths in terms of days but with similar total story points (around 27-29 per sprint).

-The tasks in each sprint were prioritised using the moscow method and the priority settings in the task details.
+The tasks in each sprint were prioritised using the moscow method and the priority settings in the task details as well as using labels.
 With the moscow method, user stories and tasks are categorised in: Must do, Should do, Could do, Won't do.

 In every sprint, about 60% of the user stories had a priority level of Must do or Should do.
 The remaining 40% was Could do or Won't do.
 Many of the tasks and user stories that were marked as won't do in a sprint, were marked as should do or must do in the following sprint.